Duke Mondy: Junior season

-During his redshirt junior season in 2012–13, Mondy led the NCAA Division I for steals per game, averaging 3.03.
+During his redshirt junior season in 2012–13, Mondy led the NCAA steals leader, averaging 3.03.
 He also set the Oakland single season record with 100 steals.

 Mondy was named The Summit League's Newcomer of the Year and All-League Second Team after leading the league in steals and assists per game (6.0).
-He was the conference Player of the Week on January 7, 2013 after averaging 14.5 points, 5.5 assists, 4.0 steals and 3.0 rebounds against Nebraska–Omaha and Alabama.
+He was the conference Player of the Week on January 7, 2013, after averaging 14.5 points, 5.5 assists, 4.0 steals and 3.0 rebounds against Nebraska–Omaha and Alabama.

 Senior season

 Mondy and teammate Dante Williams were arrested the morning of November 14 on rape charges in Culver City, California.
 The Los Angeles County District Attorney declined to press charges due to a lack of evidence.
 Oakland conducted its own internal investigation and also determined that no crime was committed.
 The players were suspended for two games for violating curfew.
 Mondy missed three games total, against California, Gonzaga and Louisiana–Lafayette.

 Mondy set a career high for steals in a game against Indiana team with seven.
 He matched that total in his next game against No. 5 Michigan State.